Breeding, Selling, and Buying Cats - Frequently Asked Questions

 Under the Cat Management Act 2009 to breed even one litter of kittens you will either need to become a Registered Breeder or hold a Cat Breeding Permit.

-I want to breed my cat, which is not a pedigree, and I can’t join a cat organisation.
+I want to breed my cat, which is not a pedigree, and I cannot join an approved cat organisation.
 What do I have to do?

-An application should be made to the Secretary of NRE Tas or your municipal council General Manager (if they issue cat breeding permits) for a Cat Breeding Permit.
+An application should be made to the Secretary of the Department of Natural Resources and Environment Tasmania or the General Manager of your municipal council (if they issue cat breeding permits) for a Cat Breeding Permit.
 If issued, a Permit will be conditional depending on the circumstances, and may be valid between 6 months and 2 years.

 How long before I wish to breed my cat should I apply for a Cat Breeding Permit?